ahmed-tasaly/WallMe-Wallpaper/README.md

 </br>
-well i've used a lot of wallpaper apps only a few of them meet my requirements so i decided to make it to i content
+well i've used a lot of wallpaper apps only a few of them meet my requirements. so i decided to make it to what i content

 </br>
 </br>